betseyw15/events.en/help/skill-exchange/marketo/feb2022/utilize-engagement-programs.md

 ---
 title: Nurture 101 - Utilizing Engagement Programs To Engage Your Customers
-description: Learn the basics of engagement programs inside of Marketo Engage including example use cases and tips and tricks.
+description: Learn the basics of engagement programs inside of [!DNL Marketo Engage] including example use cases and tips and tricks.
 solution: Marketo Engage
 role: User
 level: Beginner